jugeeya/UltimateTrainingModpack/README.md

     Good LAN connections can be simulated with an input delay of 3-5 frames.
 Poorer Wifi connections can be up to 6-8 frames.
 28. **How do I install other mods, like skins or stages?**

     You will need to use the Arcropolis mod manager to enable other types of mods.
-This discord is focused on the Training Modpack; more information on installation of other mods can be found in the general SSBU modding discord, which is linked in #welcome .
+This discord is focused on the Training Modpack; more information on installation of other mods can be found in the general SSBU modding Discord, which is linked in the [#welcome](https://discord.com/channels/407970595418931200/721077130456203335) channel.
 29. **Can I put the Training Modpack under my `SD:/ultimate/mods` folder?**

     No, the Training Modpack is not supported in a chainloading configuration.
 Please only install in the recommended location.